 The classic story ‘The Tale of Peter Rabbit’ was of course my favourite, so when I was asked to design and style an adorable Peter Rabbit themed baby shower I jumped at the chance!

-I think there is something timeless about Beatrix Potter’s writing; and in particular her illustrations.
+I think there is something timeless about Beatrix Potter’s writing; and in particular her drawings.
 Even though the release of the animated Peter Rabbit film has reignited a lot of love in many children’s hearts, I wanted to pay homage to the traditional artwork that we all know and love.
 So I tried to reflect the original style of the book throughout the baby shower.

 The baby shower was set in a large conservatory at The Diplomat Hotel – a stunning room with modern white gloss tiles and large windows overlooking the historic hotel gardens.

-I hung fabric bunting with blue and white gingham and vintage floral designs to give a traditional feel to the room.
+I hung fabric bunting with blue and white gingham and vintage floral designs to give a cutesy feel to the room.
 The fresh floral displays featured on the welcome table and on the dining tables were arranged by Blodau Elli

 Guests were greeted to refreshing welcome drinks.
 They sipped on light blue lemonade served in retro glass mason jars.
-I styled them with blue and white gingham ribbon, a traditional image of Peter Rabbit and matched them with striped paper straws.
+I styled them with blue and white gingham ribbon, a traditional image of Peter Rabbit labels and matched them with striped paper straws.

 I created a miniature version of Mr McGregor’s garden by placing a wooden wheelbarrow, watering can, blue polka dot plant pot, garden forks, log slice, fresh carrot and other decorative foliage among a tall standing white wishing tree.